fieldtrip/website/tutorial/mvpa_light.md

 Looking at the diagonal of the matrix tells us that the classifier is better at predicting classes 1 and 2 than it is at predicting class 3.
-For a simple visualisation of this result, we can use a plotting function in  [MVPA-Light](https://github.com/treder/MVPA-Light) called [`mv_plot_result`](https://github.com/treder/MVPA-Light/blob/master/plot/mv_plot_result.m).
+For a simple visualization of this result, we can use a plotting function in  [MVPA-Light](https://github.com/treder/MVPA-Light) called [`mv_plot_result`](https://github.com/treder/MVPA-Light/blob/master/plot/mv_plot_result.m).
 It takes the result structure returned in `stat.mvpa` which contains the classification results in a format required by the function.